A complete guide to anti-money laundering (AML) regulations in the UK A complete guide to anti-money laundering (AML) regulations in the UK

 FAILURE TO COMPLY

-Failure to comply with AML laws and regulations can have serious consequences – both civil and criminal.
+Failure to comply with AML regulations can have serious consequences – both civil and criminal.
 Such penalties range from unlimited fines and reputational damage to sanctions, licence revocation and even jail time.

 What’s more, HMRC has a duty to publish details of every business which has not complied with MLR 2017 publicly.
 This list is available in the public domain and details a business’ name and address, the regulations that have been breached, the amount fined, and whether the firm in question is appealing the penalty.